Gene Tierney: Personal life

+After his death in 2006, Cassini bequeathed $500,000 in trust to Daria and $1,000,000 to Christina.
+Christina was unable to collect her inheritance, however, as Cassini's widow Marianne Nestor challenged the sum in court in a lengthy case.

-During their separation, Tierney met John F. Kennedy, a young World War II veteran, who was visiting the set of Dragonwyck in 1946.
+During her separation from Cassini, Tierney met John F. Kennedy, a young World War II veteran, who was visiting the set of Dragonwyck in 1946.
 They began a romance that she ended the following year after Kennedy told her he could never marry her because of his political ambitions.
 In 1960, Tierney sent Kennedy a note of congratulations on his victory in the presidential election.
+Her former husband, Cassini, would go on to design outfits for Jackie Kennedy.
-During this time, newspapers documented Tierney's other romantic relationships, including Kirk Douglas.

-While filming for Personal Affair in Europe, she began a romance with Prince Aly Khan.
-They became engaged in 1952, while Khan was going through a divorce from Rita Hayworth.
-Their marriage plans, however, met with fierce opposition from his father, Aga Khan III.
+In 1952, newspapers documented that Tierney was in a romantic relationship with Kirk Douglas.
+Later, while filming for Personal Affair in Europe, she began a romance with Prince Aly Khan.
+They became engaged while Khan was going through a divorce from Rita Hayworth.
+Their marriage plans, however, were met with fierce opposition from his father, Aga Khan III.

-Cassini later bequeathed $500,000 in trust to Daria and $1,000,000 to Christina.
-Cassini and Tierney remained friends until her death in November 1991.

 In 1958, Tierney met Texas oil baron W. Howard Lee, who had been married to actress Hedy Lamarr since 1953.
 Lee and Lamarr divorced in 1960 after a long battle over alimony.
 Lee and Tierney married in Aspen, Colorado, on July 11, 1960.
-They lived quietly in Houston, Texas, and Delray Beach, Florida until his death in 1981.
+They lived quietly in Houston, Texas, and Delray Beach, Florida, until his death in 1981.

-Despite her self-imposed exile in Texas, Tierney received work offers from Hollywood, prompting her to a comeback.
+Despite her self-imposed exile in Texas, Tierney received work offers from Hollywood, prompting her to make a comeback.
 She appeared in a November 1960 broadcast of General Electric Theater, during which time she discovered that she was pregnant.
-Shortly after, 20th Century Fox announced Tierney would play the lead role in Return to Peyton Place, but she withdrew from the production after suffering a miscarriage.
+Shortly after, 20th Century Fox announced Tierney would play the leading role in Return to Peyton Place, but she withdrew from the production after suffering a miscarriage.

-As a lifelong Republican, she supported Richard Nixon and Ronald Reagan in their elections.
+As a lifelong Republican, Tierney supported Richard Nixon and Ronald Reagan in their elections.

+Tierney is survived by her grandchildren and her great-grandchildren.

 Later years

-Tierney's autobiography, Self-Portrait, in which she candidly discusses her life, career, and mental illness, was published in 1979.
+Tierney's autobiography, Self-Portrait, in which she candidly discusses her life, career, her appearance, and mental illness, was published in 1979.

 In 1986, Tierney was honored alongside actor Gregory Peck with the first Donostia Lifetime Achievement Award at the San Sebastian Film Festival in Spain.

 Tierney has a star on the Hollywood Walk of Fame at 6125 Hollywood Boulevard.

 Death

-Tierney died of emphysema on November 6, 1991, in Houston, 13 days before her 71st birthday.
+Tierney, a lifelong smoker, died of emphysema on November 6, 1991, in Houston, 13 days before what would have been her 71st birthday.
 She is interred in Glenwood Cemetery in Houston.

 Certain documents of Tierney's film-related material, personal papers, letters, etc., are held in the Wesleyan University Cinema Archives, though her papers are closed to the public.